kiith-sa/upjs-gamedev/TopicIdeas.rst

 -----------

 * Player choice versus story
-* Art side of the game (about consistent art direction, etc - see e.g. Poco Eco from GameDays, old Shiny games, etc.)
+* Art style of the game (about consistent art direction, etc - see e.g. Poco Eco from GameDays, old Shiny games, etc.)
 * Demoscene (wow factor & inspiration about procedural generation - nothing more)
 * History of computer games (from developer's standpoint)